 What are the testing fees?

-All fees paid to HHSC in relation to the Board for Evaluation of Interpreters (BEI) certification program are non-refundable.
+All fees paid to HHSC in relation to the BEI certification program are non-refundable.
 See the Fee Schedule in the Texas Administrative Code.

-Where may I obtain a testing application or request a test online?
+Where can I get a testing application or request an online test?

 Where are testing dates and sites posted?